 Sarah Hughes is an alto saxophonist, doubling on flute and clarinet, from Pasadena, Maryland.
 She is also a composer of ensemble music as well as electronic music for solo artist.
 Sarah has been a music educator for over 10 years, but she considers herself first and foremost a free improviser, creating within, on top of, and despite many genre frameworks including jazz, experimental composition and noise, swing, blues, folk, rap and hip-hop, and rock.
 Sarah prefers to emote onstage in the most expressive and readily available way possible.

 Sarah received a bachelor’s degree in music education from the University of Maryland in 2008 where she studied with the brilliant classical saxophonist, Dale Underwood.
-She taught elementary band and strings programs in Prince George’s County for five years before leaving the DMV to earn a master’s degree in jazz saxophone performance from the New England Conservatory in Boston.
+She taught beginning band and strings programs in Prince George’s County for five years before leaving the DMV to earn a master’s degree in jazz saxophone performance from the New England Conservatory in Boston.
 She studied there with Jerry Bergonzi, Ran Blake, Anthony Coleman, and Donny McCaslin.
-From that experience Sarah acquired an expanded vocabulary for improvising on her saxophone and met many young artists who influenced her personhood profoundly.
+From that experience, Sarah acquired an expanded vocabulary for improvising on her saxophone and met many young artists who influenced her personhood profoundly.